Who are GGA Members

 No applications will be considered without Step 1.
 The Stakeholder & Communications Manager is responsible for briefing the GGA Board on every application for membership.
-Once instructed by the Stakeholder & Communications Manager, apply via the online Membership Form
+Complete the digital membership form below on this page following your preliminary discussion with Kallista Bolton.

 (5) The Board may reject an application even if the applicant —

 Furthermore under Rule 10.7 (page 5) of the GGA Constitution: